Rhialto/PET_MEGA65/README.md

 Releases
 --------
-There are currently no releases.
+There are currently no real releases.

 From time to time there is a pre-release, when there seems to be some useful addition to the code base.
 There is absolutely no guarantee when those happen.

-v0.00014 not (pre)released
+v0.00014
 --------
-- Made the HDMI: Zoom-in option more useful.
+This prerelease is again mostly a floppy disk drive bugfix edition.

+- Made the "HDMI: Zoom-in" option more useful.
+It now zooms in to the maximum area of those used by the usual ROMs.
+It may need some further small adjustments to improve aspect ratios, if possible.
+- Switched to a more authentic editor ROM for the 8032.
+I noticed that the previous one only left one vertical pixel between text characters, instead of the 2 that it is supposed to do.
+You need to update the `/pet/8032b.rom` file on your sd-card to keep the rom file in sync with the builtin one.
 - Make disk errors a bit more visible by using more red in the LED and less green.
+The activity LEDs for both drive now also (usually) don't light up at the same time, which reduces confusing colour combinations.
-- More improvements in the floppy disk drive regarding track buffer management.
+- More improvements/bug fixes in the floppy disk drive regarding track buffer management.
+One bug in the M2M framework contributed to this as well and was fixed (nr 52).

 v0.00013
 --------